Glasgow Airport Movements 2021

 On Wednesday 18 August, it was Triple-Seven-21 A6-EWG`s turn on the Dubai-Glasgow service.

-Shortly after the Emirates heavy had arrived on stand and cut it engines, Georgian Airways Bombardier CRJ-200LR 4L-TGB (f/v) (1303 N/S Stand 28, appeared on finals.
-The aircraft, which had flown from Yerevan, via the capital of Slovakia, Bratislava, was bringing , Armenian Premier League side FC Alashkert to the city for a Europa League match with Rangers (18th); etc*
+About 13:00 hrs on the 18th, shortly after the Emirates heavy had arrived on stand and cut it engines, Georgian Airways Bombardier CRJ-200LR 4L-TGB (f/v) appeared on finals.
+The aircraft, which had flown from Yerevan, via the capital of Slovakia, Bratislava, was bringing Armenian Premier League side FC Alashkert to the city for a Europa League match with Rangers.

-Below: The latest of several Boeing 737-8 MAX on delivery to Oman Air, like its predecessors, routed through Glasgow, which now seems to be a favoured fuel stop on the ferry flight for this carrier`s new jets transiting between Boeing Field, Seattle, and Muscat.
-A4O-MK (f/v), landed at 03:50 hrs on Thursday 19 August and parked on Stand 37 on the West Apron, conveniently in an uncluttered position for photographs.
-Also visiting Glasgow for the first time on the 19th were Airbus A320-214 EI-DVK (f/v) Aer Lingus, Airbus A320-251N G-TTNR British Airways.
-Then it was CityJet Bombardier CRJ-900LR EI-FPD (all white colours) (21st), followed by Boeing 737-8AS(WL) EI-DCL Ryanair (Dreamliner colours) on the 24th.
+Below: The latest of several Boeing 737-8 MAX airliners on delivery to Oman Air, like its predecessors, routed through Glasgow, which now seems to be a favoured fuel stop on the ferry flight for this carrier`s new jets transiting between Boeing Field, Seattle, and Muscat.
+This one, A4O-MK (f/v), landed here at 03:50 hrs on Thursday 19 August and parked on Stand 37 on the West Apron, conveniently in an uncluttered position for photographs.
+Also visiting Glasgow for the first time on the 19th were Aer Lingus Airbus A320-214 EI-DVK (f/v) and British Airways A320-251N G-TTNR.
+Next, CityJet Bombardier CRJ-900LR EI-FPD (all white colours) flew in on the 21st, followed by Ryanair Boeing 737-8AS(WL) EI-DCL in Dreamliner livery on the 24th...